lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-adql.rst

     Figure 3: The Portal UI with no query constraints entered.

-**2.3.** Select "Edit ADQL" at upper right in Figure 3.
+**2.3.** Select "Edit ADQL" at upper right in Figure 3 to go to the ADQL interface.
-The ADQL Query box will be empty; scroll down to see example queries or visit the :doc:`data-access-analysis-tools/adql-recipes.rst` page for examples.
+It will appear as in Figure 4; the ADQL Query box will be empty.
+Scroll down on the ADQL interface page to see example queries and visit the :doc:`/data-access-analysis-tools/adql-recipes` page for more.

 .. figure:: /_static/portal-howto-adql-4.png
     :name: portal-howto-adql-4